BYU-ITC-344/byu-itc-344.github.io/Final-Project-Documentation.md

 ## Suggested Outline

 Here is a rough outline to start from.
-Due to the variety of projects, you should adapt to present your information according to your best judgment for your particular project.
+Due to the variety of subjects, you should use your judgment and adapt this to present your project in a way that effectively communicates its subject, goals, process, and results.

 * Identification
     * Team number
     * Team name (if applicable)
     * Team members
-    * Project type
+    * Project name or type
 * Introduction
     * What the project does
     * Benefits of the project